top of page

 At some point, President Truman met with the Joint Chiefs of Staff.
 He wanted to know what kind of numbers we were looking at with a land invasion.
 The last thing Truman wanted was to take troops fresh off their European victory would suddenly have to move them back out to the Pacific.
 But those spring and summer months were brutal.

 The Navy put out realistic numbers, but the Army Chief of Staff, General Marshall, told Truman it would cost 30000 lives altogether.
-The Army was absolutely devoted to a land invasion, and his enthusiasm for the invasion was obvious.
+The Army seemed absolutely devoted to a land invasion, and his enthusiasm for the invasion was obvious.
 I was preparing for it, but not entirely sure which way we were going to go.
-I just knew I was going to get there.
+I just believed I was going to get there.

 ================================================================

-Hector Homer Mendieta passed away at the age of 94 shortly after this interview.
+Hector Homer Mendieta passed away at the age of 94 just ten days after this interview.
 He spent his last few years dedicated to improving municipal landfill sites and was recognized for his efforts to improve the environment.

 Robert Bluestein is a Dual-Degreed Historian and established author of a wide variety of different subjects.
 He has written articles for ‘Civil War Times’’ as well as ‘’’Bleacher Report’’ and has covered a diverse array of topics from Historical Methodology to Baseball’s Dead-Ball Era.